MenusGarg5981/AWS_Pipelines/README.md

 - This SQL query was run in Athena to extract key metrics such as Application Completion Rates (ACR) and enrollment data for the years 2022 and 2023.
 - The results of these queries provided insights like the total number of applications, enrollment patterns, and the comparison of completion rates between years.

+Figure below shows the results of SQL query in Athena
 ![SQL Athena Query](https://github.com/MenusGarg5981/AWS_Pipelines/blob/main/images/SQL%20Athena.png)

 ###### 4. Visualization: